 Räucherschinken (smoked ham) is another type of "raw ham."
 This method is used in colder, wetter climates north of Italy and Spain, where the humidity causes air dried ham to spoil.
 Smoking imparts another layer of preservation, especially on the surface to keep fungal growth at bay.
 Smoking the meat also gives it its typical color and flavor.
-Typical smoked hams are:
+Typically smoked hams are:

-Westphalia Ham - the meat stays on the bone throughout processing, giving it specific character.
+Westphalia Ham - the meat stays on the bone throughout processing, giving it a specific character.
 Westfälischer Schinken has been produced since the early Middle Ages.
 The pigs were fed on acorns from the forests in the area.

 The meat is dry cured and hung to dry in front of the fireplace, also called the "westfälischer Himmel" or ham heaven.
-It is then often cold-smoked for 3 - 5 months over beech wood.
+It is then often cold-smoked for 3 to 5 months over beech wood.
 It turns dark red with a golden fat layer.
-Several more months of drying finish the process.
+Several more months of a drying finish the process.
 It is traditionally served with white asparagus.

 Black Forest Ham or Schwarzwälder Schinken - a specialty of southern Germany, Black Forest raw ham is cured, dried, smoked over pine wood and aged further.
 The rub contains garlic, coriander, pepper and juniper berries.
-It has a strong aroma and a black-brown skin.
+It has a strong aroma and black-brown skin.

 Holsteiner Katenschinken is a northern German specialty whereby the ham is cured in a dry rub of salt, sugar, and spices for six to eight weeks, then cold smoked over juniper, beech or oak wood in a north German "Kate."
 Traditionally, the hams were hung in front of the open fireplace in the cotter's house or "Kate."
 The smoke from the kitchen fire smoked the ham over several weeks.
-When the fireplaces were finally outfitted with chimneys, special smoke houses called "Katen" were built to continue the tradition.
+When the fireplaces were finally outfitted with chimneys, special smokehouses called "Katen" were built to continue the tradition.

 Katenschinken has a strong, sharp taste and is the color of mahogany.
 It is used for Schinkenbrot (a type of Butterbrot) as well as Strammer Max and alone with "Pellkartoffeln" and white asparagus.
 Some people like to add freshly ground, white pepper before eating.

 Ammerländer Schinken from Lower Saxony.
 Brown sugar and sea salt together with pepper, allspice, and juniper berries are used in the cure.
-Beech wood smoked, it is then allowed to age for several months up to two years.
+Beechwood smoked, it is then allowed to age for several months up to two years.
 Sometimes ham of the same name is not smoked.

 Nussschinken is a small ham cut from the "Nuss," the muscle in front of the knee.
 It is very lean and is prepared by curing and cold smoking.
 It does not have a designated area or spices.

 Lachsschinken (lit. salmon ham) is not salmon, nor is it meat from the hindquarters of a pig.
-It is a loin which has been prepared like a ham or Rohschinken.
+It is a loin which has been prepared like ham or Rohschinken.
 It is very lean and the color of salmon, with a lightly salty flavor.